kyleneideck/BackgroundMusic/MANUAL-UNINSTALL.md

   ```shell
   sudo killall coreaudiod
   ```
-- Go to the Sound section in System Preferences and change your default output device at least once.
+- Go to the Sound section in System Settings and change your default output device at least once.
 (If you only have one device now, either use `Audio MIDI Setup.app` to create a temporary aggregate device, restart any audio apps that have stopped working or just restart your system.)